MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 Required diagnostic data is organized into categories and data subtypes.
 Within each data subtype are events, which contain data fields that are specific to that event.

 The following table provides a list of the categories for required diagnostic data.
 The data subtypes within each category are listed, along with a description of the focus for that data subtype.
-There are links to each data subtype section where you’ll find the following information:
+There are links to each data subtype section where you'll find the following information:

 - A list of events in that data subtype
 - A description of each event